 Gochujang is a fermented red chili paste condiment that is used widely throughout Korean cuisine.
 This full-flavor chili paste is full of rich umami flavors, a touch of sweetness and varying levels of spiciness.
 Gochujang is made from chili powder, fermented soy beans, glutinous rice, salt and enzymes.
 Some brands of gochujang may also include sweet potato, honey, sugar or other flavoring additives.
 The flavor is a mix of spiciness with a hint of natural sweetness and a big pop of umami - almost like the umami found in miso.

-This spicy condiment is what gives this Korean short ribs recipe it's intangible oomph!
+This spicy condiment is what gives this Korean beef short ribs recipe it's intangible oomph!
 It's a powerful flavor and a little goes a long way!
 Try your leftover gochujang for traditional Korean recipes like bibimbap - or add a spoonful into some sautéed vegetables, stir-fried noodles, BBQ sauces and other marinades for an extra boost of savory flavor.

 Where Can I Buy Gochujang?